-If you are planning to build a residential dream house or a commercial space for a business anytime soon, then you may be at the point of choosing who to entrust your time, money, and effort with: (1) a Construction Manager/General Contractor (CMGC), or (2) a Team of Design-Build Project Delivery Method.
+Planning to build a residential dream house or a commercial space for business anytime soon?
+It may then be time for you to decide who to trust with your money, time, and effort with: (1) CMGC Construction Manager/General Contractor or (2) a Team of Design-Build Project Delivery Method.

 The CMGC process includes two contract phases:

 - The Design Phase – This is the first contract phase wherein the contractor works with the project owner or designer to identify the possible risks, provide an estimated commercial construction cost, and finalize the project schedule.
 In this process, both the project owner and the contractor negotiate the construction’s total contract price.
 If both parties agree, then proceed to the second phase.

 - The Construction Phase – This is the second phase wherein the commercial construction of the project begins.

 Though we often use the term CMGC, there is a difference between a construction manager and a general contractor.

 The General Contractor oversees the commercial construction project in all senses.
 As such, he manages all phases of the construction and handles the entire range of tasks connected with completing the construction work.
 To know more about general contractors read here.

 The general contractors take over a project once the plans are designed and approved.
 In contrast, a construction manager is part of a project from conception to completion and plays a very active role in the pre-construction phase.